Camino Plus FAQs

 What happens if I get sick while on the trip?

 Let’s hope this doesn’t happen.
 For the health and safety of the group, all participants will be asked to sign a Project Release and Waiver of Liability form that spells out, among other things, what you may need to do if you get COVID-19 or other illnesses on this trip.

 Do I need Travel Insurance?

-Yes.
-As mentioned above, we require that you take out travel insurance that covers you for all COVID-related issues including having to cancel or extend your trip due to COVID-19.
+We strongly recommend that you take out travel insurance that covers you for both COVID-related and other wellness issues which might require you to cancel or extend your trip.

 The following website will give multiple travel insurance options to our US participants: https://www.forbes.com/advisor/travel-insurance/best-pandemic-travel-insurance/

 For our Irish participants, we would recommend one of the following insurance options:

 We will be asking you to provide proof of travel insurance with the final payment, or by 15 May, 2023.